florianmende/thesis-llm-test-generation/README.md

-# Automated Unit Test Generation with Large Language Models
+# Implementation: Automated Unit Test Generation with Large Language Models

 This repository was developed in the context of the bachelor thesis "Automated Unit Test Generation with Large Language Models" by Florian Mende.

-## Abstract

-The goal of this thesis is to investigate the feasibility of using large language models for automated unit test generation.

-## Installation
+## Setup

 ### Python requirements